marph91/yaaes/README.md

 ## Example results

+The following results are obtained from a synthesis with Xilinx Vivado.
+For synthesis results with ghdl, yosys and nextpnr, you can check the github actions workflow.

-- Device: Xilix Zynq 7010
+- Device: Xilinx Zynq 7010
 - Configuration: AES-256 encryption in ECB mode with an interface bitwidth of 32 bit
 - Results:
   - latency: 36 cycles (after initial key transmission)